RIKO-99/Backend_Portfolio/README.md

 ### Getting Started
 Prerequisites: Ensure you have an AirCode account and access to the in-browser IDE.

-Installation: Clone the repository and install dependencies using npm install.
+Installation: Clone the repository and install dependencies using npm install. its simple to define your code dependecies in Aircode Environment, You just define them in the dependecies Tab.

 Configuration: Set up your environment variables for MongoDB connection and Stripe API keys.